As the memories of summer events and vacations begin to fade, now is a great time to prepare for the colder weather that’s right around the corner.

 - Any damage to the flashing around vent pipes and the chimney.

-- If in doubt or unsure of what to look for, call a reputable roofing company.
+- If you are in doubt or unsure of what to look for, contact a reputable roofing company.

 3. CLEAN WINDOWS AND IF NECESSARY, INSTALL STORM WINDOWS